Creating a register

 Your organisation will take part in a workshop with GDS to decide what will be included in the register.

-After the workshop, you’ll need to create a first draft of the register and send it to GDS for review.
+After the workshop, you’ll create a first draft of the register and send it to GDS for review.

 5. Review how feedback is collected